Arnolfini Portrait: Provenance

 In 1700 the painting appeared in an inventory after the death of Carlos II with shutters and the verses from Ovid.

 The painting survived the fire in the Alcazar which destroyed some of the Spanish royal collection, and by 1794 had been moved to the "Palacio Nuevo", the present Royal Palace of Madrid.
 In 1816 the painting was in London, in the possession of Colonel James Hay, a Scottish soldier.
 He claimed that after he was seriously wounded at the Battle of Waterloo the previous year, the painting hung in the room where he convalesced in Brussels.
 He fell in love with it, and persuaded the owner to sell.
-More relevant to the real facts is no doubt Hay's presence at the Battle of Vitoria (1813) in Spain, where a large coach loaded by King Joseph Bonaparte with easily portable artworks from the royal collections was first plundered by British troops, before what was left was recovered by their commanders and returned to the Spanish.
+More relevant to the real facts is Hay's presence at the Battle of Vitoria (1813) in Spain, where a large coach loaded by order of its de facto King Joseph Bonaparte with easily portable artworks was part-plundered by British troops.
+The bulk was recovered by their commanders and returned to the legitimate Spanish throne, who arguably owed the British army a debt for regaining full Spanish independence.

 Hay offered the painting to the Prince Regent, later George IV of the United Kingdom, via Sir Thomas Lawrence.
 The Prince had it on approval for two years at Carlton House before eventually returning it in 1818.
 Around 1828, Hay gave it to a friend to look after, not seeing it or the friend for the next thirteen years, until he arranged for it to be included in a public exhibition in 1841.
 It was bought the following year (1842) by the recently formed National Gallery, London for £600, as inventory number 186, where it remains.
 By then the shutters had gone, along with the original frame.